fewkz/typed-luau-promise/README.md

 ## Things you may run into

+### Incomplete definition

+This wrapper doesn't define every single function in roblox-lua-promise because I never got around to it.
+Adding new ones is relatively straight forward, and may be added whenever I run into the need.
+Feel free to contribute a pull request adding any missing definitions.

 ### Promise.all

 The definition of `Promise.all` requires all of the promises passed in to have